DLBuesen/cv_sim_med_ads_mono_08may2021/README.md

 - A plot of the cyclic voltammogram appears.
 Tools within the graph can be used to read the data points, or to save the figure as a .png
 - The current-potential data for the simulated CV is saved to the data export excel file.
 The data can then be transferred to another spreadsheet or graphing program (i.e. Origin) for reformatting or for making overlay plots.
 - The program is closed by closing the main window of the simulation.
-- A demo of the app is shown in a [video] (reference) for running the app on a windows 10 operating system.

 # Operating Systems and Installation
 - The app can be run from Windows 10 or from Ubuntu 18.04 LTS.
-- The core of the simulation is carried out in a common Docker Container, which is used regardless of the host operating system.
+- The core of the simulation is carried out in a common Docker image, which is used by either the windows 10 or ubuntu 18.04 host operating system.
 Therefore, installation of docker is required.
 It is also necessary to register for a free docker account.
-For Windows systems, WSL 2 must be installed and docker must be configured to run linux-based containers.
-- The graphical user interface of the app requires for the host operating system to share screen infrastructure.
+- The docker image requires use of the host screen infrastructure to show the simple graphical user interface menu and the plots on the screen.
 Therefore, on Windows 10 systems, installation of XLaunch is required.
 However, this is not required on Linux 18.04 systems.
-- It is recommended that the installation of the prerequisites for this app (docker and xLaunch) be performed by IT-support personnel or by advanced PC users (i.e. comfortable going into bios to change settings, using the command line, resolution of system-specific issues that might arise via google search and some troubleshooting).
+- It is recommended that the installation of the prerequisites for this app (Docker and xLaunch) be performed by IT-support personnel or by advanced PC users (i.e. comfortable going into bios to change settings, using the command line, resolution of system-specific issues that might arise via google search and some troubleshooting).
-- Installation and use of the app itself does not require any specialized computer knowledge/interest once the prerequisites are fulfulled.
+- Installation and use of the app itself does not require any specialized computer knowledge once the prerequisites are fulfulled.
 - Additional installation instructions which are operating system specific can be found within this project for [Windows 10] (ref) and for [Ubuntu 18.04] (ref).

 # License